Alaska Airlines: Expansion after World War II (1945–1949)

 In 1945, Alaska Airlines hired its first stewardesses.
-In 1947, jockey James Wooten became president of the airline and he began to expand the airline greatly.
-Under his leadership, the company purchased many surplus military aircraft from the government that were used during World War II.
-The airline purchased Douglas DC-3s, Douglas DC-4s and Curtiss-Wright C-46 Commandos.
+In 1947, James Wooten became president of the airline and began an effort to expand the company.
+Under his leadership, the airline purchased many surplus military aircraft from the government that had been used during World War II.
+The airline purchased Douglas DC-3s, Douglas DC-4s, and Curtiss-Wright C-46 Commandos.
 Alaska Airlines was the first carrier certified to operate DC-3s on skis.

-Alaska Airlines' large charter business made it profitable, and the airline moved its base of operations to Paine Field, an airport north of Seattle.
-It kept a branch office in Anchorage, however.
+Alaska Airlines' large charter business made it profitable, and the airline moved its base of operations to Paine Field, an airport, in Everett, Washington, north of Seattle.
+It kept a branch office in Anchorage.
 Despite its success, Alaska Airlines' worldwide charter business was short-lived.
-In 1949, the CAB tightened its regulations and placed heavy fines on the airline and shut it down completely for safety violations.
-The airline was prohibited from operating worldwide charter flights, and president James Wooten left the company.
-Also in 1949, Alaska Air began operating five Bell 47B helicopters in order to support oil exploration on the North Slope thus becoming the first airline in Alaska to operate rotary-wing aircraft.
+In 1949, the CAB tightened its regulations and placed heavy fines on the airline, shutting down the charter service completely for safety violations, and president James Wooten left the company.
+Also in 1949, Alaska Air began operating five Bell 47B helicopters to support oil exploration on the North Slope thus becoming the first airline in Alaska to operate rotary-wing aircraft.

 In 1949, the airline was a major participant in an effort by the newly established state of Israel to airlift Jews out of Yemen to Israel in what became known as Operation Magic Carpet.
 C-46 or DC-4 aircraft were used for the nearly 3,000-mile flight, made necessary to avoid overflying Arab nations.
 Planes flew from Eritrea to Aden, then along the Gulf of Aqaba to Tel Aviv.
 After unloading the refugees, crews then immediately continued to Cyprus, afraid to stay on the ground in Tel Aviv for fear of being bombed.
 Some 49,000 Yemenite Jews were airlifted by Alaska Airlines and other carriers without a single loss of life.